 can you use sugar substitutes in the crumb topping?

 Yes.
-If you choose to use a sugar substitutes, use Splenda Brown Sugar Blend.
+If you choose to use a sugar substitute, use Splenda Brown Sugar Blend.

 - 1 (15.25 oz) Yellow cake mix